rackerlabs/rackspace-how-to/content/rackspace-email/diagnose-and-recover-a-compromised-mailbox.md

 #### Risk factors

-- Weak or moderate strength password
+- Weak or moderate strength passwords
 - Clicking links from unverified sources
 - Clicking links without verifying their authenticity.
 Even links from what appears to be a trusted source can easily be a trick to gain access to    your account.
--
+- Accessing your account from a public computer such as those in libraries or hotels.
+If a computer is used by strangers all day, you should assume it is unsafe to access your mailbox from it.
+- Accessing your account over public WiFi.

+Avoiding these factors is a small inconvenience compared to what could be damaged from a successful mailbox compromise.
+If you find that any of the above factors apply to you, you should take immediate steps to secure your mailbox.